KonradKurczynski/MLBC/remote_work.md

     ## Beta_26  -0.1564    0.0052  -30.0662  < 2e-16    *** [-0.1666, -0.1462]
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+Comparing these results with the OLS results above, we see that the bias corrected CI for the slope coefficient lies to the right of the OLS CI.

+Finally, using maximum likelihood:

 ``` r
 os_SD_2 <- one_step(salary ~ wfh_wham + soc_2021_2 + employment_type_name, data = SD_data)